-If your vegetable patch is constantly moist, growing plants that thrive in wet conditions improves your chances of success.
-Excess water causes rotting and encourages root diseases in most vegetables, but varieties that were originally aquatic or marginal plants thrive in very moist soil.
-Slugs and snails also love moist soil, however, so go on patrol after dark or before dawn with a flashlight to find and dispose of these annoying pests.
+If your vegetable garden is constantly wet, growing vegetables that thrive in very moist soils improves your chances of success.
+Excess water causes rotting and encourages root diseases in most vegetables, but varieties that were originally aquatic or marginal plants thrive in moist soil.
+Slugs and snails also love moist soil, however, so go on patrol after dark or before dawn with a flashlight to find and remove these annoying pests.

 Vegetables that thrive in waterlogged soil include watercress (Nasturtium officinale) and taro (Colocasia esculenta).
 Hardy in U.S. Department of Agriculture plant hardiness zones 3 through 11, watercress grows best in slowly moving water about 2 inches deep, but can thrive in waterlogged soil in a shady location.